Overcoming Breakups and Rejection

 In this Webinar:

-- Apply techniques to identify and challenge destructive thinking and negative self-talk in clients
+- Apply techniques to identify and challenge destructive thinking in clients

 Continuing Education Information

 This event is co-sponsored by R. Cassidy Seminars.
 A link to purchase CE credits will be provided to all Webinar registrants.

 Participants must have paid tuition fee, signed in, attended the entire seminar, completed any accompanying reading assignment, completed an evaluation, and signed out in order to receive a certificate.
 Failure to sign in or out will result in forfeiture of credit for the entire course.
 No exceptions will be made.
 Partial credit is not available.

 Cassidy Seminars is approved by the American Psychological Association (APA) to offer continuing education for psychologists.
 R. Cassidy Seminars maintains responsibility for this program.

 Cassidy Seminars, ACE provider #1082 is approved as a provider for social work continuing education by the Association of Social Work Boards (ASWB) www.aswb.org, through the Approved Continuing Education (ACE) Program.
 Approval Period: April 15, 2012-April 15, 2015.
 R. Cassidy Seminars maintains responsibility for the program.
 Social workers should contact their regulatory board to determine course approval.
 Social workers will receive 1.5 live or 2 homestudy continuing education (clinical, social work ethics) clock hours in participating in this course.

 Please Note: Licensing Boards change regulations often and while we attempt to stay abreast of their most recent changes, if you have questions or concerns about this course meeting your specific board’s approval, we recommend you contact your board directly to obtain a ruling.